Living in Indonesia

 We asked people if there is a lot of crime.
 They answered:

 "Crime is not uncommon in Indonesia.
 It is estimated that the actual rate of crime is considerably higher than the reported rate due to a lack of reporting, under-recording of crime and corruption.
 Petty theft, pickpocketing and opportunistic burglaries are the most frequent complaints, while violent incidents are less common.
-Idolatry and falsification of documents are relatively frequent in Indonesia, as are fraud and kidnapping," said one expat in Indonesia.
+Idolatry and falsification of documents are relatively frequent in Indonesia, as are fraud and kidnapping," remarked one expat who made the move to Indonesia.

 Is there a lot of diversity?
 Are people in Indonesia accepting of differences?

 "Even though it's a Muslim country, Balikpapan and Jakarta are filled with various nationalities.
 This is basically because employees of foreign companies live here.
 And, because many people from Asian countries like Japan, Malaysia, Singapore and Hong Kong take their annual holidays here.
 Accepting differences?
-If it means culture, no but they are strong to letting other culture/countries know that being a Muslim means being one," wrote a member in Jakarta.
+If it means culture, no but they are strong to letting other culture/countries know that being a Muslim means being one," remarked one expat living in Jakarta, Indonesia.

 Get Quote